Easy Cranberry Bread Recipe (100% Whole Wheat)

 Instructions

 - Heat oven to 350 degrees.
-Grease a 9x5-inch loaf pan and coat with flour or sugar.
+Grease a 9×5-inch loaf pan and coat with flour or sugar.

-- In a large mixing bowl combine dry ingredients: flour, sugar, baking powder, soda, and salt.
-Cut in butter until mixture resembles coarse cornmeal.
+- In a large mixing bowl combine dry ingredients: flour, sugar, baking powder, soda, salt, and zest, if using.
+Cut in butter until mixture resembles coarse cornmeal (if using oil, add it with the liquid ingredients).

-- Combine orange juice, zest, and egg in a small cup and pour into dry ingredients, mixing just until moistened.
+- Combine orange juice and egg in a small cup and pour into dry ingredients, mixing just until moistened.

 Notes